nanik578/Practice/page2.md

 <h2> About France! <h2>

-This section of the site is desgined to give you a greater knowledge of France!
+<p> This section of the site is desgined to give you a greater knowledge of France!</p>